 - 1. Disconnect the electrical harness from the inducer assembly. - 2.
-Remove the inducer assembly ground wire from the blower deck. - 3.
-Remove 3 screws securing the inducer assembly to the header box. - 4.
-Rotate the inducer assembly to its new position. - 5.
-Secure the inducer assembly to the header box by reinstalling the three screws.
-If the inducer assembly is rotated to the left or right side of the furnace, use the extra screw provided in the parts package. - 6.
-Remove the cabinet plug from side of furnace and reinstall in hole on opposite side of cabinet. - 7.
-Install in-line drain assembly and tubing. - 8.
-Install all condensate drain lines.
-For SC & SL series, refer to Figure 38, Figure 39, Figure 40, Figure 41, or Figure 42.
-For SD & SM series, refer to Figure 43, Figure 44, Figure 45, or Figure 46. - 9.
-Reconnect the electrical harness to the inducer assembly. - 10.
-Reconnect the inducer assembly ground wire to the blower deck or door. - 11.
-Verify operation as detailed on the furnace label.
+Remove the inducer assembly ground wire from the blower deck or door. - 3.
+Upflow Furnaces: Remove 4 screws securing the inducer assembly to the header box.
+Downflow Furnaces: Remove 3 screws securing the - inducer assembly to the header box.
+4. Remove drain tube from inline drain assembly. - 5.
+Rotate the inducer assembly to its new position. - Secure the inducer assembly to the header box by reinstalling the four screws.
+NOTE: An extra screw is provided in the parts package with downflow furnaces. - 7.
+Remove the cabinet plug from side of furnace and reinstall in hole on opposite side of cabinet. - 8.
+Connect all condensate drains as required for your installation.
+See Table 4 (page 17) and Figure 38 (page 47), Figure 39 (page 48) Figure 40 (page 49), Figure 41 (page 50) & Figure 42 (page 51). - 9.
+Reconnect the electrical harness to the inducer assembly. - 10.Reconnect the inducer assembly ground wire to the blower deck or door. - 11.Verify proper operation as detailed on the furnace label.